-A tip of the hat by a Revolutionary War hero convinced teen-aged slave Lewis Hayden he was worthy of respect.
+A tip of the hat by a Revolutionary War hero convinced teen-aged slave Lewis Hayden he deserved respect.

 It was 1825, and the Marquis de Lafayette was passing through Kentucky on his tour of all the U.S. states.
 He could not have known the large consequences his small gesture would have.